michaelszymczak/jekyll-sandbox/app/_posts/2017-01-31-rediscovering-tdd-preface.md

 I had to act as a software developer, not as an amateur, before my employer and colleagues wise up to the fact that I was a student in disguise, pretending to be a real software developer.
 I had to act quickly.
 Test driven development, proper design, maintainability, zero-bugs policy, modularity were the bare-minimum.
 If you want to be paid for it, all of the stuff mentioned above is a prerequisite.
-It's like drive licence for a cab driver.
+It's like driving licence for a cab driver.
 This was my idea of the software industry.
 </p>

 <p>
 I will probably never forget this day.
 I was almost a software developer, with 4 to 6 months of experience with a sandwich bough on my way to work and a mug of hot tea, perched as always close enough to the keyboard to surely violate some health and safety rules.
-Sipping the tea, still a bit slippy, I started the day as usual.
+Sipping the tea, still a bit sleepy, I started the day as usual.
 Fetch new changes from the central repo.
 Check if all tests still pass and the app still works.
 Check which requirements from the TODO list are not implemented yet.